 the previous medical director and his deputy had been dismissed for being

 Jewish.
-He was directly responsible for the special children's ward, where
+He was directly responsible for the special children's ward.
+As the

 After World War II Dr. Bayer was suspended and dismissed, but the criminal